 In addition, the modernization that happens every day changes.
 Newer, younger generations are not having as many kids as religion becomes less prominent, the LGBTQ+ community grows, and the economy rockets.

-Daniel Diaz is a science teacher at PRHS and he says, “My wife came from a very religious family and she was one of the six which was actually a small amount for areas like hers, and they had 10-12 children.
-And there’s obviously gonna be a decrease in population for the LGBTQ+ population, right?
+My wife came from a very religious family and she was one of the six which was actually a small amount for areas like hers, and they had 10-12 children.
+However, there’s obviously gonna be a decrease in population because of the LGBTQ+ population, right?
 If they’re not physically able to have children themselves via IVF or any other way.
-They’re just going to adopt.”
+They’re just going to adopt.

 Another factor in effect to a population decrease was COVID 19.
 The virus caused 75% of U.S. counties to have a surpassing number of deaths than births, according to the University of New Hampshire.
-The total number of deaths from the pandemic is at least three million, as reported by the World Health Organization.
+The total number of deaths from the pandemic is at least six million, as reported by the World Health Organization.
 Brookings said, “There were around 100,000 ‘missing births’…during the time period when COVID-19 was at its peak.”

 The outcomes of a population decline can be either harmful or beneficial depending on the area.